 Viewed through the same headset as 360 video, VR requires additional accessories—such as joysticks, gloves, and even suits—to make interaction possible.

 Choose-your-own-adventure video is an interactive format that lets the viewer have input regarding the direction of their story.

 In online video, this effect is typically achieved by using annotations or CTA screens and a video chopped into pieces and grouped together in a playlist.

 In 2017, Netflix started offering interactive streaming TV content.
 It started with children’s content—including shows like Puss in Boots: Trapped in an Epic Tale—and evolved from there.
-Notably, Netflix is creating a choose-your-own-adventure episode for sci-fi anthology series Black Mirror‘s fifth season.
+The most notable example so far has been their Bandersnatch original movie, part of the Black Mirror series.

 Your organization’s video library will include all different types of video content.
 Start out by choosing a few formats you think work well for your brand and the story you want to tell, then test to see how your audience reacts.